NSSL Doppler

 NOAA's 10 cm Doppler Weather Radar was a 10 cm wavelength S-band Doppler Weather Radar commonly referred to as NSSL Doppler, and was used to track severe weather and related meteorological phenomena.
 The radar became operational soon after its donation, collecting its first data in May 1971.
 Data was collected on magnetic tapes and processed on a NASA computer post event due to the lack of real-time capability at the time.

 History

-In the early 1940s, radar operators throughout Europe noticed that, when using radar to track objects otherwise concealed due to distance, haze, or otherwise, precipitation was also visible, causing issues when it came to masking and objects within cores of precipitation.
+In the early 1940s, radar operators throughout Europe observed that, when using radar to track objects otherwise concealed due to distance, haze, or otherwise, precipitation was also visible, causing issues when it came to masking and objects within cores of precipitation.
 Into the late-1940s, scientists from Europe and the United States began to expand on the idea of radar for meteorological applications.
-In the mid-1950s, the advent of Doppler radar came into light, and many radars in the United States were soon Doppler.
+In the mid-1950s, the advent of Doppler weather radar came into light, and many radars in the United States were soon Doppler.